j20001970/GDMP/README.md

     ```
     build.py desktop
     ```
+    to build desktop library, generated file will be located in `mediapipe/bazel-bin/mediapipe/GDMP`, copy the library to your project's `addons/GDMP/libs/linux/x86_64`

+## Building for Windows
+1. Install [MSYS2](https://www.msys2.org) and add `<msys2 path>\usr\bin` to your `PATH` environment variable.
+2. Add `PYTHON_BIN_PATH` environment variable that point to your python.exe.
+3. Check that MSVC compiler and Windows SDK is installed, and refer to [Bazel documentation](https://docs.bazel.build/versions/main/windows.html#build-c-with-msvc) for setting Bazel related environment variables.
+4. Run:

+    ```
+    build.py desktop
+    ```
-    to build desktop library, generated file will be located in `mediapipe/bazel-bin/mediapipe/GDMP`, copy the library to your project's `addons/GDMP/libs/linux/x86_64`.
+    to build desktop library, generated file will be located in `mediapipe/bazel-bin/mediapipe/GDMP`, copy the library to your project's `addons/GDMP/libs/windows/x86_64`

+    (Optional) also copy `opencv_world3410.dll` to the project and add it as GDNative library dependencies if OpenCV is used in calculators.

 ## Usage
 1. Go to `Project -> Project settings -> Plugins` to enable GDMP.